 In this article, I have written about land records in Tamil Nadu.
-Suppose you want to buy agricultural land in Tamil Nadu and anywhere.
+Suppose you want to buy agricultural land in Tamil Nadu and anywhere in India.
 Then you do not want to be subjected to property fraud at any time.
 So for that, you should have the details of owning that land.
 What area of land it is and what kind of land it is.
-It is agriculture land whether someone tries to call you a government land.
+It is agricultural land whether someone tries to call you a government land.
 All this kind of cheating happens.

 What is Patta?

 Patta is a legal document created by the Government of Tamil Nadu.
 Patta is in the name of the real owner of the property.
 The Patta is made by the government in the name of the owner of the piece of land.
 Also known as the “Record of Rights (ROR)”.

 The owner must have a ‘Patta’ on the land purchased for any purpose to construct bungalows, shopping centers, shops, anything.
 When an owner buys a piece of land, the Patta provided to the owner must include the new owner’s name.
 All those documents will determine where the property was purchased according to government records.
 There is a Tahsildar office in a particular district to get this document and there are several ways you will find the following article.

 If any owner wants to test the Patta it is open to the computer-stored data and Tamil Nadu people.
 The following details and records are included in a Patta: